 The treatment follows a stepladder approach.
-If the first step in medication fails, then the second is used and so
+If the first step in medication fails, then the second is used.

 Medications used to treat scleritis include the following:

 - Oral glucocorticoids are the preferred choice for posterior scleritis.

 - Immunosuppressive drugs with oral glucocorticoids are preferred for the most dangerous form, which is necrotizing scleritis.

-result in partial to complete vision loss.
+Scleritis can cause significant eye damage, including partial to complete vision loss.
 When vision loss does occur, it’s usually the result of necrotizing scleritis.
 There’s a risk that scleritis will come back despite treatment.

 Scleritis is a serious eye condition that requires prompt treatment, as soon as symptoms are noticed.
 Even if your symptoms improve, it’s important to follow up with an ophthalmologist on a regular basis to make sure it doesn’t return.
 Treating underlying autoimmune conditions that might cause scleritis is also important in preventing future problems with the sclera.